robbystk/emg/README.md

 **Usage:** `filtered = deMainsEMG(unfiltered);`

 ### crop
-Extracts a portion of an EMG signal using the start and stop endpoints **Usage:** `exerpt = exerpt(emg, n);`
+Extracts a portion of an EMG signal using the start and stop endpoints.
+**Usage:** `exerpt = exerpt(emg, n);`
 Where `n` specifies which pair of start/stop event markers to use.
 For example, `excerpt(emg, 3);` returns the signal between the third 'start' event marker, and the third 'stop' event marker.
-Problems may occurr if the event markers don't line up, for example if there's an extra 'start' at the beginning of the data.
+Problems may occur if the event markers don't line up, for example if there's an extra 'start' at the beginning of the data.